How to Clean Gutters: A Complete Guide for Oregon Homeowners

 Before we dive into the “how,” let’s quickly talk about the “why.”

-In short, keeping your gutters clean can save you a lot of headaches—and money—down the road.
+In short, cleaning rain gutters can save you a lot of headaches—and money—down the road.

 1. Twice a Year: Spring and Fall